TenjinInc/procrastinator/README.md

    task_attr :data, :logger

    def run
-      # in methods, you can access the attributes you requested in task_attr
+      # the attributes listed in task_attr become methods like attr_accessor
       logger.info("The data for this task is #{data}") end end